 If you have a history of exposure to asbestos and develop any of the symptoms set out above then consult your doctor without delay.

 Having worked on behalf of many asbestos affected clients over the years, we have found that asbestos related disease impacts heavily upon the quality of life not only of the sufferer but also their family.

-Although much research is being carried out into therapeutic and palliative treatments there is still, sadly, no known cure for Mesothelioma and many patients die within two years of diagnosis and treatment usually focuses on making the patient as comfortable as possible.
-Over recent years significant strides have been made in this direction as efforts proceed to produce ever more effective palliative courses of treatment.
+Although much research is being carried out into therapeutic and palliative treatments there is still, sadly, no known cure for Mesothelioma.
+Many patients die within two years of diagnosis and treatment usually focuses on making the patient as comfortable as possible.
+Over recent years, significant strides have been made in this direction as efforts proceed to produce ever more effective palliative courses of treatment.

 For more information about legal claims following a mesothelioma diagnosis, contact us or find more information on our website.Making as asbestos claim Back to News